All About You (The Knocks song)

-"All About You" is a song by American EDM duo The Knocks featuring American indie pop band Foster the People, it was released on October 28, 2020.
+"All About You" is a song by American EDM duo The Knocks featuring American indie pop band Foster the People, released on October 28, 2020.
 The song was written by Styalz Fuego, Benjamin Ruttner, James Patterson, Luke O'Loughlin and Mark Foster, the lead singer of Foster the People, and produced by Fuego and The Knocks.
 It also marks the second collaboration between the artists.

 Background

 Mark Foster, lead singer of Foster the People, said in a press release: "When I was in New York a few months ago, I popped over to say hi to The Knocks guys, as I hadn't caught up with them in a while. [...]
 We were hanging at their studio, playing various things for each other that we had been working on.
 One of those songs was a rough instrumental version of 'All About You'.
 I put a bass line and a chord change on it, and was surprised when they sent me a fully realized song a few months later."
 He then completed the track remotely at his studio located in Los Angeles.